IFORD Festival supporters are excitedly awaiting this year’s production of L’elisir d’amore, in the new setting of Belcombe Court at Bradford on Avon.

 Festival director Judy Eglington was determined to retain the spirit of Iford, at the same time as providing a more comfortable and spacious seating area and retaining the intimacy that always made Iford special.

-The new production, sung in English, stars Claire Lees as the haughty Adina, Robert Lewis as the besotted Nemorino and William Robert Allenby as the devious but charismatic Dr Dulcamara, with Matthew Durkan as Belcore and Iúnó Connolly as Gianetta.
+The new production, sung in English, stars Claire Lees as the haughty Adina, Robert Lewis as the besotted Nemorino and Andrew Shore as the devious but charismatic Dr Dulcamara, with Matthew Durkan as Belcore and Iúnó Connolly as Gianetta.

 Bashful village boy Nemorino is transfixed by the wealthy Adina, but she has her eyes on better prospects.
 Then she falls for a handsome man in a uniform, leaving poor Nemorino in misery.
 When the dazzling quack Dr Dulcamara turns up, offering a snake-oil love potion, our hero takes his chances.